Giovanni Merlini: Beatification process

 The beatification process for Merlini commenced in Rome in 1880 in an informative process that concluded later in 1883.
 Merlini's writings were approved by theologians on 23 December 1914.
 The formal introduction to the cause came under Pope Pius XI on 25 June 1927, granting Merlini the title of Servant of God.
 The Congregation for Rites later validated the informative process and an apostolic process on 28 June 1957 in Rome.
-The cause remained inactive until 7 July 1971 when the Congregation for the Causes of Saints and their consultants approved the cause as did the C.C.S. members alone on 9 May 1972.
+The cause remained inactive until 7 July 1971, when the Congregation for the Causes of Saints and their consultants approved the cause, as did the C.C.S. members alone on 9 May 1972.

-Merlini became titled as Venerable on 10 May 1973 after Pope Paul VI confirmed that the late priest had lived a model life and had practiced heroic virtue to a favorable degree during his lifetime.
+Merlini became titled as Venerable on 10 May 1973 after Pope Paul VI confirmed that the late priest had lived a model life and had practised heroic virtue to a favourable degree during his lifetime.

-Merlini's beatification depends upon the papal confirmation of a miracle attributed to his intercession which is in most cases a healing that neither science or medicine can explain.
-The diocesan process to investigate one such case opened in the Naples archdiocese (that Cardinal Crescenzio Sepe inaugurated) on 6 February 2019.
+Merlini's beatification depends upon the papal confirmation of a miracle attributed to his intercession, which is in most cases a healing that neither science nor medicine can explain.
+The diocesan process to investigate one such case opened in the Naples archdiocese (which Cardinal Crescenzio Sepe inaugurated) on 6 February 2019.

-On May 23, 2024, Pope Francis, after meeting with Prefect Marcello Semeraro of Dicastery for the Causes of Saints, recognized a miracle attributed to the intercession of Merlini.
+On 23 May 2024, Pope Francis, after meeting with Prefect Marcello Semeraro of Dicastery for the Causes of Saints, recognized a miracle attributed to the intercession of Merlini.
 The Holy Father issued a Decree convening a Consistory of Cardinals to deliberate his beatification.
-Since then, the Vatican has announced his beatification will take place at St. John Lateran on Sunday, January 12, 2025.
+Since then, the Vatican has announced his beatification would take place at St. John Lateran on Sunday, 12 January 2025.